vitorbezzan/tree_machine/docs/base.md

-# `Base`
+# base.py

 ## Summary

-This code defines a base class for automated tree-based machine learning models with built-in optimization and explanation capabilities.
+BaseAutoCV is an abstract base class for implementing automated cross-validation and hyperparameter optimization using Bayesian optimization.

 ## Dependencies

 ### Standard Library
+- abc
 - typing

 ### Other
 - numpy
 - pandas
+- optuna
 - pydantic
-- shap
 - sklearn
-- xgboost

 ## Description

-The `base.py` file implements a `BaseAutoTree` class that serves as a foundation for building automated tree-based machine learning models.
-This class inherits from scikit-learn's `BaseEstimator` and a custom `OptimizerCVMixIn`, providing a framework for model fitting, prediction, and explanation using SHAP (SHapley Additive exPlanations) values.

-The `BaseAutoTree` class is designed to work with XGBoost models and includes functionality for hyperparameter optimization, cross-validation, and model explanation.
-It uses pydantic for input validation and type checking, ensuring that the class methods receive the expected input types.

-Key features of the `BaseAutoTree` class include:
-1. Customizable metric and cross-validation strategy for model evaluation
-2. Hyperparameter optimization with configurable number of trials and timeout
-3. SHAP-based model explanation capabilities
-4. Flexible input handling for both numpy arrays and pandas DataFrames
+The `BaseAutoCV` class is an abstract base class that provides a framework for implementing automated cross-validation and hyperparameter optimization using Bayesian optimization.
+It inherits from both `ABC` (Abstract Base Class) and `BaseEstimator` from scikit-learn.

+The class is designed to be subclassed and not instantiated directly.
+It provides a structure for creating estimators that can automatically find optimal hyperparameters using Optuna, a hyperparameter optimization framework.
+The class includes methods for prediction, explanation, and optimization, as well as properties for accessing the optimization study and cross-validation results.

+The main functionality is implemented in the `optimize` method, which uses Optuna to perform Bayesian optimization of the model hyperparameters.
+It creates a study object and optimizes an objective function that performs cross-validation for each trial.
+The best parameters found during the optimization process are stored and used to fit the final model.

-The class also defines helper methods for input preprocessing and validation, ensuring that the data passed to the model is in the correct format.
-This base class is not meant to be instantiated directly but serves as a parent class for more specific implementations of automated tree-based models.
+The class also includes utility methods for validating input data (`_validate_X` and `_validate_y`) and abstract methods that need to be implemented by subclasses (`predict`, `predict_proba`, `scorer`, and `explain`).
+These methods ensure proper data handling and provide a consistent interface for different types of models.

 *This documentation was generated using claude-3-5-sonnet-20240620*